Expanded Nomination Narrative Explanation

 prior to submitting a nomination.
 Only complete nomination packages submitted by March 31 will be considered at the June Pioneer Steering Committee meeting.
 All required nomination package documents should be submitted electronically.

 - Fill out the required online "Pioneer Nomination Application Form" and submit electronically with all required attachments.

 - Attach the required narrative with information specific to the guidelines outlined above, limited to two-to-four-pages.

-- Attach the "required" photograph (Jpeg) of the nominated Pioneer to to be used on the NASW Foundation's website and related publicity materials.
+- Attach the required high-resolution photograph (JPEG) of the nominated Pioneer to to be used on the NASW Foundation's website and related publicity materials.

 If electronic submission is not possible, hard copy nomination packages can be mailed to: